Advanced Setup

 Node-by-node monitoring for specialized use cases.
 This guide covers the advanced approach for granular control over individual operations.

-decorator for most use cases.
+Recommended: Use Manual Setup with the @tracing decorator for most use cases.
 This advanced approach is only for very specific scenarios.

 When to use advanced setup